 Here are our attempts at using the paints.
 They are quite runny so better for toddlers than tiny babies.
 They have quite a nice watercolour effect and make pastel shades.
 Blueberries were our most successful with the darkest colour and it was fun because it changed colour from pinkish to blueish after a minute in the air.
 Slightly magical paint!

-We tried these paints outside at a session in the botanic gardens, combined with charcoal to use all natural materials.
+We tried the vegetable paints outside at a session in the botanic gardens, combined with charcoal to use all natural materials.
 They worked really well painting onto canvas fabric.
 The colours were really bright, especially from the turmeric and blueberries.

 Pingback:Butterfly prints (or fish or dragons!) | Art at the Start